 6. Chronic (adjective) : marked by long duration of frequent recurrences, always present.

-- The student is chronic procrastinator, she is constantly putting assignments off until the last possible moment.
+- The student is a chronic procrastinator, she is constantly putting assignments off until the last possible moment.

 7. Expound (verb) : to set forth or to state, defend with argument.